ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/obstructed_labor.rst

 Scope
 +++++

-The goal of the obstructed labor model is to capture YLLs and YLDs due to obstructed labor and uterine rupture among women of reproductive age.
+The goal of the obstructed labor (OL) model is to capture YLLs and YLDs due to obstructed labor and uterine rupture among women of reproductive age.
 We only model obstructed labor and uterine rupture among simulants who give (live or still) birth after a full term pregnancy.
 This